 All of the Fund's investments in the Defined Benefit Section are held under custody arrangements with Bank of New York Mellon, with the exception of the longevity hedge which is reflected under custody arrangements with Northern Trust.
-Money Purchase assets are held on a day-to-day basis under custody arrangements managed by BlackRock Life Limited, with the exception of the AVC arrangements held with Equitable Life and Standard Life.
+The pooled investment vehicle investment managers are responsible for putting in place their own custody arrangements.
+Money Purchase assets were held on a day-to-day basis under custody arrangements managed by BlackRock Life Limited, with the exception of the AVC arrangements held with Equitable Life and Standard Life.